conduktor/conduktor-coding-challenge/fullstack-developers/README.md

 ## Scenario

 - I register as john@cdkt.io.
-- I'm first one of my domain cdkt.io to register.
+- I'm the first one of my domain cdkt.io to register.
-- I *must* create the team "cdkt".
+- This will create the team "cdkt".
 I'll be designated as the owner.
 - Then, I'll be able to invite my coworkers from @cdkt.io to join my "cdkt" team.

 ## Structure